-2. Operational Risk
+2. Operational Risk:

 BNP Paribas Group's operational risk is the risk of loss resulting from failed or inadequate internal processes (particularly those involving personnel and information systems) or external events, whether deliberate, accidental or natural (floods, fires, earthquakes, terrorist attacks, etc.).
 BNP Paribas Group's operational risks cover fraud, human resources risks, legal and reputational risks, non-compliance risks, tax risks, information systems risks, risk of providing inadequate financial services (conduct risk), risk of failure of operational processes including credit processes, or from the use of a model (model risk), as well as potential financial consequences related to reputation risk management.
-From 2011-2019, BNP Paribas Group's main type of incidents involving operational risk were in "Clients, products and business practices", which represents 63% of the total financial impact, largely as a result of the BNP Paribas Group's agreement with U.S. authorities regarding its review of certain dollar transactions concluded in June 2014.
-The next largest category of incident for the BNP Paribas Group in operational risk was in "Execution, delivery and process management", accounting for 17% of the financial impact.
-Between 2011-2019, other types of risk in operational risk consisted of external fraud (13%), business disruption and systems failure (3%), employment practices and workplace safety (2%), internal fraud (1%) and damage to physical assets (1%).
+From 2010-2018, BNP Paribas Group's main type of incidents involving operational risk were in "Clients, products and business practices", which represents 63% of the total financial impact, largely as a result of the BNP Paribas Group's agreement with US authorities regarding its review of certain dollar transactions concluded in June 2014.
+The next largest category of incident for the BNP Paribas Group in operational risk was in "Execution, delivery and process management", accounting for 18% of the financial impact.
+As of December 31, 2018, other types of risk in operational risk consist of external fraud (13%), business disruption and systems failure (3%), internal fraud (1%), damage to physical assets (1%) and employment practices and workplace safety (1%).

-The risk-weighted assets subject to this type of risk amounted to EUR 71 billion at December 31, 2020, or 10% of the total risk-weighted assets of the BNP Paribas Group.
+The risk-weighted assets subject to this type of risk amounted to €69 billion at December 31, 2019, or 10% of the total risk-weighted assets of the BNP Paribas Group.